jtang3-cmu/Cell-Count-Analysis/README.md

+# Description
+This is the Technical Exam from Teiko.
+The detail problem description can be found in questions.txt

 ## Setup the environment
 For Linux users, please use anaconda to create virtual environment.
 1. run this command to create a virtual environment